guitrain/terraform-training-intermediate/labs/lab01-command-line/README.md

 $ terraform state list

 If we did a 'terraform destroy' it should destroy all resources provisioned by the configuration accept the instance we removed from state.
-Lets not do that however as we have additional steps in this lesson still to complete.
+Lets not do that however as we have additional steps in this lab still to complete.
 ```

 ### [terraform import](https://www.terraform.io/docs/commands/import.html)